voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 You can also invoke
 :meth:`stats() <fiftyone.core.collections.SampleCollection.stats>` on a
-:ref:`dataset view <using-views>` to retrieve the same stats about any subset of the dataset:
+:ref:`dataset view <using-views>` to retrieve stats for a specific subset of the dataset:

 .. code-block:: python
     :linenos: